Jezzamonn/fourier/content.md

 <canvas id='peace-build-up' width=500 height=500></canvas>
 <input id="peace-build-up-slider" type="range" min="0" max="1" value="1" step="any">

+*Again, use the slider above to control how many spirals there are.*

 So, we can apply this process to any drawing really!
 Now it’s your chance to play around with it!